vmware-archive/vmaccel/README.md

 ```

 Asynchronous content handoff will be denoted as "~>", where the completion of
-transmission and receiving of memory is noticed through an Event or Fence
+transmission and receiving of memory contents is noticed through an Event or
-object.
+Fence object.
 Below is a diagram depicting the client/server interaction in
 execution order:

 ``` shell